guilleojeda/secure-new-aws-account/README.md

 Implemented:

 Coming soon:
-- Enable AWS CloudTrail
+- Enable AWS CloudTrail in all regions (encrypted with KMS)
+- Send CloudTrail events to CloudWatch Logs
 - Create a strong password policy for IAM Users
+- Enable Always encrypt new EBS volumes
+- Delete the root user access keys
+- Delete all default VPCs

 ## 1: Completely automated security configurations (NOT FREE)

 Implemented:

 Coming soon:
-- Delete the root user access keys
+- Enable AWS Config in all regions

 ## 2: Automated security configurations that require your input (FREE)